Your business: how many hours do you need to work?

 Do you know how many paid work hours you need to do to each week to ensure your business is financially viable?
 If your business is very new you may not yet know this, but if you’ve been running your business for a few years already you’re likely to have a ‘minimum income’ that you know your business has to earn to stay afloat.
 That is, taking into account business expenses and tax, how much gross income do you need to make for the business to be viable?

-Example: Donna knows how many paid work hours she needs to do every week to stay afloat, so has scheduled more than those ‘required’ number of work hours into her working week because 1) she is able to handle that workload, and 2) it is always a good idea to earn more money than necessary so you are able to manage financially when business is slow or unforeseen expenses arise.
+Example: Donna is a freelance scribe/consultant.
+She knows how many paid hours she needs to do every week to make a small profit, and has scheduled more than those ‘required’ number of work hours into her working week because 1) she is able to handle that workload, and 2) it is always a good idea to earn a bit extra, so that you are able to manage financially when business slows down or unforeseen expenses arise.

 ‘Unpaid work hours’ means the unpaid hours of work you need to do, to promote your services and manage your online business.
-(Note: it does not mean doing unpaid work for people, socialising on FaceBook or LinkedIn, or surfing the internet.)
+(Note: this does not mean doing unpaid work for people, or chatting to friends on the phone or FaceBook (unless you’re chatting with professional colleagues or clients).

-Promoting your services may include commenting on social media in ways that give exposure to your business, adding links into various sites and platforms, conducting targeted emailouts to potential or previous clients, writing and placing advertisements.
-Managing your business may include sending out quotes and invoices and other aspects of administration, managing contractors and bookings, writing tender applications or contracts, book-keeping and managing finances.
+Promoting your services should include commenting on social media in ways that give exposure to your business, blogging (if that is a marketing platform used by your business), adding links into various sites and platforms, conducting targeted email-outs to potential or previous clients, writing and placing advertisements or marketing material.
+Managing your business will include the unpaid tasks of sending out quotes and invoices and other aspects of administration, managing contractors and bookings, writing tender applications or contracts, book-keeping and managing finances.

-Do you know how many unpaid work hours (i.e. administering and promoting your business) you need to do each week?
-If not, spend a week documenting how much time you spend doing all the different tasks required to manage your business.
-You may be surprised at how many hours you spend doing those unpaid tasks.
+Do you know how many unpaid work hours (i.e. administering and marketing your business) you need to do each week?
+If not, try documenting how much time you spend doing all the different tasks required to manage your business, in a week.
+You may be surprised at the number of hours you spend on those unpaid tasks.

 Example: Michael is an editor.
 He counted up the hours he was spending doing administration work and was surprised how much time he was spending doing those tasks for which he wasn’t being paid.
 As a result, he 1) increased his rates so his charges covered some of the administration time required to manage those and other jobs, and 2) streamlined his administration processes so he spent less weekly hours on administration tasks.